Skip to content

 While manual testing is essential, test automation is crucial in modern software development.
 Strategically implement automation for repetitive tasks, like regression testing, or high-impact test cases.
 Automating these tests frees up your team to focus on exploratory testing and more complex scenarios that require human judgment.
 Automation also speeds up testing, allowing for quicker feedback and faster releases.
 Consider your team's skills and resources when deciding which tests to automate.

-Measure and Improve Test Case Quality
+Measuring and Improving Test Case Quality

 Solid test cases are crucial for effective software testing.
 But creating them isn't a one-and-done deal.
 Regularly measuring and improving their quality is key to keeping your testing process sharp.